Understanding and Improving Profit Margins

 Calculating Net Profit Margin

 The net profit margin is the percentage of revenue that remains as profit after all expenses have been deducted.
-This includes not only the cost of goods sold but also operating costs, taxes, and interest on debt repayments.
+This includes not only the cost of goods sold but also operating costs, indirect costs, taxes, and interest on debt repayments.
+Indirect costs, such as administrative expenses and other overheads, are essential to consider for an accurate measure of a company's profitability.

 To calculate net profit margin:

-1. Calculate total expenses: This includes all business costs — overheads, operational expenses, marketing, administrative costs, and taxes — alongside COGS.
+- Calculate total expenses: This includes all business expenses — overheads, operational expenses, indirect costs, marketing, administrative costs, and taxes — alongside COGS.
+Business expenses cover all costs associated with running the business, not just direct costs.

 Why Knowing Your Profit Margin is Critical for Business Growth